“The Chosen Ones” Pt. 4 – Pierre Nelson, Ode Clothing

 I'm glad it's growing because when I first started making clothes SC unity was nonexistent here but now everyone is jumping on the SC wave, and other people that were in the SC creative scene around 2010-2013ish would tell you the same.

 There weren’t that many "quality" events going on.
 The SC creative movement was basically nonexistent compared to now.
 I don't remember people having so much pride in being from SC as they are now.
 There are more crews working together now to throw events and a lot of them are good.
 I’m going to continue building Ode and having pop-up events more frequently.

-Best advice you’ve received since starting you’re clothing line?
+Best advice you've received since starting your clothing line?